ICRAR/daliuge-component-template/README.md

 docker exec -t daliuge-engine bash -c 'pip install --prefix=$DLG_ROOT/code project_name'
 ```
 ## Usage
-For example the MyComponent component will be available to the engine when you specify
+For example the my_func function will be available to the engine when you specify
 ```
-project_name.apps.MyAppDROP
+project_name.pyfunc.my_func
 ```

-in the AppClass field of a Python Branch component.
-The EAGLE palette associated with these components are also generated and can be loaded directly into EAGLE.
+If you use the dlg_paletteGen to create an EAGLE palette, it can also generated and can be loaded directly into EAGLE.
 In that case all the fields are correctly populated for the respective components.